fac21/the_mindful_pomodoro/README.md

 ## What I learned

 I learned more about the 'innerText' feature of JavaScript, having only used 'innerHTML' previously.
 I also feel as though I further solidified my knowledge of DOM manipulation.
-In addition, I learned how to incoprorate 'setInterval()' and 'clearInterval()' functions – neither of which I had previously come across.
+In addition, I learned how to incorporate 'setInterval()' and 'clearInterval()' functions – neither of which I had previously come across.
 In all honesty, it was a fairly challenging exericse, but, fortunately, it wasn't *too* challenging.
-I perhaps tried to challenge myself too much oirignally by wanting to make the user have full flexibility over their input times for focus and rest periods.
+I perhaps tried to challenge myself too much oiriginally by wanting to make the user have full flexibility over their input times for focus and rest periods.
 So, one thing I learned by attempting to do this is that forms can be a bit of a pain to use, as it added a real layer of complexity that my final solution doesn't have!

 I realise that my eventual project is pretty primitive, but it does all the things it was set out to achieve.
 So I'm pretty pleased with the end result as well as the main points covered and learned throughout the project.